morrownr/USB-WiFi/home/FAQ.md

 Can the C states setting in the bios cause problems with Linux wireless drivers?

-Answer: Yes, CPU C-States can cause wireless dropouts and latency in Linux.
-Because deep sleep states shut down parts of the CPU and PCIe bus, wireless cards can occasionally fail to wake up in time, causing the connection to drop or the driver to hang.
+Yes.
+CPU C-states (power-saving sleep states) can cause latency and communication drops with USB and PCIe wireless devices.
+Deep sleep states shut down parts of the CPU, USB bus and PCIe bus.
+This can lead to wireless devices that occasionally fail to wake up in time, causing the connection to drop, the driver to hang or performance to suffer.

+How C-States Cause USB Disconnects

+When your CPU rapidly shifts into deep C-states (like C6 or C7) to save power, it briefly lowers the voltage and clock speeds to the motherboard's chipset.
+USB controllers and connected wireless adapters may fail to wake up in time from this power dip, resulting in dropped packets, sudden disconnections, or the device entirely dropping off the USB bus.

 1. The Power Management Conflict